U.S. Department of State

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

-Payment will be made upon request (either as advance or reimbursement) by the grantee via direct deposit to USD bank account.
+Payment Method: Payment will be made upon request (either as advance or reimbursement) by the grantee via direct deposit to USD bank account.

 Reporting Requirements: Recipients will be required to submit financial reports and program reports, the frequency depending on the complexity of the program.